 In computer science, the first program a young student learns to write is called “Hello World”.
 This program is simple yet teaches the fundamentals of programming while being very easy to follow through.
-It’s also a good introduction in terminal emulators, which are special software used to control the shell.
-Nowadays, with GUI being more and more popular, these programs are still used by developers, sysadmins, and many other uses.
+It’s also a good introduction to terminal emulators, which are special software used to control the shell.
+Nowadays, with GUI becoming more and more popular, these programs are still used by developers, sysadmins, and many other users.

 Selecting the correct terminal emulator is important.
 You can choose to get desktop-based emulators along with web-based terminal emulators.
 A web-based one can be good for a business in some cases.
 It is vital to choose the best one if you want it to fulfill your requirements.
 Read on to find out how a web-based terminal emulator can help you out.